karnlund/IATBaseClasses/README.md

 The primary objects of interest here will probably the ones the provide a **3D Carousel View**, and the utility methods that facilitate that view.
 The carousel is based on UITableView and it's related classes and protocols.

-##Here is how my classes related to the ones in UIKit:
+##Here is how my carousel classes relate to the classes in UIKit:

     IATCarouselTableViewCell        =>  UITableViewCell
     IATCarouselTableView            =>  UITableView